 Today, the & symbol is incorporated into the design of every new font and is part of every existing Roman alphabet.
 When creating a new typeface, a designer can inject his own artistic flair into the ampersand character.

-So, why did this design firm choose an & as its name?
+So, why did I choose an & as my studio's name?

 William Caslon, the font's creator, was a lover of music.
-With the Ampersand, he wanted to evoke feelings of fluidity and make it look like a G-clef.
-And that's what our agency founder fell in love with when he first began working with design.
+With the Ampersand, he wanted to evoke feelings of fluidity and musicality.
+It's even reminiscent of a G-clef.

-It's the simplicity of the symbol he admired then, and still does today: how one simple character was created to communicate so much.
-It's the reason for our name.
-And it's the philosophy by which we live and work everyday.
+It's the simplicity of the symbol I admired then, and still do today: how one simple character was created to communicate so much.
+It's the reason for the name.
+And it's the philosophy by which I live and work everyday—the beauty of simplicity.